cforlando/cforlando.github.io/code-of-conduct.md

 ---
-layout: plain
+layout: blog
-title: Code for Orlando's Code of Conduct
+title: Code of Conduct
 ---

 The Code for Orlando community expects that Code for Orlando network activities, events, and digital forums: